StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 #### Biometric with Access Code Fallback

-The ``AccessGuardModule`` can also be configured with an access guard that uses biometrics, if the user has either Face ID or Touch ID enabled on their device (see [Face ID](https://support.apple.com/en-us/HT208109) or [Touch ID](https://support.apple.com/en-us/HT201371) for more information).
+The ``AccessGuardModule`` can also be configured with an access guard that uses either Face ID or Touch ID, if the user has one of these enabled on their device (see [Face ID](https://support.apple.com/en-us/HT208109) or [Touch ID](https://support.apple.com/en-us/HT201371) for more information).
 This is shown in the example below.
-If biometrics are not available or fail, the user will be asked to enter their access code instead.
+If biometrics are not available or biometric authentication fails, the user will be asked to enter their access code instead.

 ```swift